go-goyave/goyave.dev/src/guide/basics/validation.md

     // and can convert the raw value to a value fitting.
 For example, the UUID
     // rule is a type rule because it takes a string as input, checks if it's a
     // valid UUID and converts it to a "uuid.UUID".
+    // The "array" rule is an exception.
+It does convert the value to a new slice of
+    // the correct type if provided, but is not considered a type rule to avoid being
+    // able to be used as parameter for itself ("array:array").
     IsType bool

     // Type-dependent rules are rules that can be used with different field types